d3nd3/soflinux/README.md

 * Remind server you are using protocol 33 not 32

 `echo "21" | xxd -r -p -seek 0x7ce4b - sof-bin`
+## Credits
+* Thanks to liflg for supplying a pre-patched 1.06a version.
+* Thanks to Activision and Raven for making one of the best games to ever exist.
+* Thanks to CheaterSkeeter, Acadie, Chin for sustaining interest in the game, despite its low player count.
+* Thanks to [lutris/asgard](https://github.com/lutris/asgard/) for inspiring me that sof will run on modern distros.
+* Thanks to GaLLo for teaching me the ropes and introducing me to linux initially.